 We may use your email address to contact you about administrative issues and changes to the forum.
 Posts to the forum made by users may contain sensitive information.
 We advise users to be careful not to post information which would allow them to be identified.

 How do we keep your data safe and up to date?

 We strive to ensure your data is properly protected through encryption, firewalls and monitoring.
 Your data is only seen by people who need to view it for their work and our staff are trained in protecting your information.

 Where possible, we keep our records up to date and use public records to do this in some cases.
 We are more easily able to do this if you let us know when your details change.

-You have the right to see the information we hold about you under Data Protection laws.
-If we do hold information about you we will:
+You have the right to see the information we hold about you under applicable data protection laws.
+If we do hold information about you, we will:

 - give you a description of it

 - tell you why we are holding it

 - tell you who it could be disclosed to